sandravrdoljak/dfir-compendium.github.io/content/artefacts/linux.md

 ---
-title: Demo Page
+title: Linux
 type: docs
-prev: /
+prev: macOS
-next: docs/folder/
 ---

-A simple demo page.
+This is the site for the Linux Artefacts